-As this course does not have a required text, attendance at lectures is STRONGLY recommended and will help ensure success on course exams and assignments.
-Attendance during peer presentations is mandatory.
+Attendance at lectures is STRONGLY recommended and will help ensure success on course exams and assignments.
+Lectures will include material and explanation not available in PowerPoint slides that will be testable.

 Grade Summary:

 The available letters for course grades are as follows: